smaranz/notchy/QUICKSTART.md

 ✅ Settings panel
 ✅ Multi-monitor support

-Enjoy your new NotchNook app! 🎉
+Enjoy your new Notchy app! 🎉